maxaehle/gate-singularity/README.md

 # ...
 ```

-- `build.def` is used to create a Singularity image with the necessary build tools.
-Do this
+- `singularity.def` is used to create a Singularity image with the necessary build tools,
+  and some convenient debugging tools.
+The image must probably be built on your local machine
-  on your local machine because you need root privileges.
+  because you need root privileges.
 - GATE and the dependencies (CLHEP, Geant4, a CMake version, ...) can then be
   downloaded and compiled in the container running on the cluster.
 - The container can read the respective scripts because the directory `software`